AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_3.md

 ```

-This tutorial will explain how to use user-defined types with DDS Manager.\
+This tutorial will explain how to use user-defined types with DDS Manager. <br />
 Take note of the class definition below.
 ```
 class Foo {